-Java off-heap data structures, as the name implies, are allocated outside the GC managed heap and are represented as Java direct buffers.
-With traditional heap allocated buffers, the JVM has to make extra copies whenever a native operation is performed on it.
+With traditional heap allocated objects, the JVM has to make extra copies whenever a native operation is performed on it.
 One reason for this is JVM cannot guarantee that the memory reference to a buffer will stay intact during a native call because it is possible for a GC compaction to happen and move the buffer to a different place in the heap.
-Direct buffers, being outside of the heap, overcome this problem, thus allowing JVM to perform fast native operations without data copying.
+The solution employed in SPIDAL Java is to use direct buffers, which are off-heap data structures, that allows the JVM to perform fast native operations without data copying.
 SPIDAL Java uses off-heap buffers efficiently for the following 3 tasks.